f5devcentral/f5-aci-labs/docs/pure_ansible/troubleshoot.rst

   |

-- It will take about 10-15 seconds and then the 'Fix my Demo' window will dissapear.
+- It will take about 10-15 seconds and then the 'Fix my Demo' window will disappear.

 After this step you should be able to continue with the Lab execution.

-The previous section went through the process of creating a two-arm graph on the APIC representing a two-arm deployment model on the F5 load balancer

-Let's go over the difference between a one and two arm deployment model: